Natural Remedies for Migraines

 Home Remedies for Migraines

-• Try eating dried feverfew leaves.
-Eating a dried leaf of feverfew (or using feverfew extract) has been a home remedy for headaches since the 1970s, according to herbalists.
-Feverfew can be purchased at health food stores, and it also comes in freeze-dried capsules.
+1. Try eating dried feverfew leaves.
+According to herbalists, eating a dried leaf of feverfew (or using feverfew extract) has been a home remedy for headaches since the 1970s.
+Feverfew can be purchased at health food stores and also comes in freeze-dried capsules.

-• Turn off the lights.
+3. Turn off the lights.
 Find a dark and quiet room to lay down.
 Place a cool, damp cloth on your forehead and close your eyes.
-Most migraine suffers are sensitive to light, so keeping the lights off should ease the pain.
+Most migraine sufferers are sensitive to light, so keeping the lights off should ease the pain.

-• Pressure points will help.
+4. Pressure points will help.
 Try pressing your fingers against your temples.
 The pressure should decrease the flow of blood through the arteries and can bring some relief.
+Acupuncture has also been proven to break migraines.

-• Try to avoid wine and chocolate.
-Too much red wine, coffee, and chocolate can cause a migraine.
+5. Take a break from alcohol.
+Too much red wine and alcohol can cause a migraine.
 Also, some birth control pills and irregular sleeping habits can cause migraines.
-Although coffee can start a migraine, caffeine withdrawals could also be the cause of one.
+Although coffee can start a migraine, caffeine withdrawal could also be the cause of one.
+Chocolate is another trigger.

 Find out more about what causes headaches.
 Also, if you think irregular sleep is causing your migraines, find out how to sleep better.